ax1/a1-beep/README.md

 ## Usage

-Pre-requisite: Make sure that the `aplay` command is installed(aplay is installed by default in Ubuntu and other distros).
+Pre-requisite: Make sure that the `aplay` command is installed (aplay is already installed by default in Ubuntu and other distros).

 Then, simply write: